The Ehrenberg-Bass Institute for Marketing Science: Wharton Business School Collaboration

-The Institute Director Professor Byron Sharp, co-hosted an advertising conference with Professor Yoram (Jerry) Wind from The Wharton School in the US in December 2008.
-The conference explored the digital revolution within advertising and how advertising may work in the future.
-The event was attended by over 100 senior advertising professionals.
-The conference lead to a special edition of the Journal of Advertising Research which was released in June 2009.
+The Institute Director Professor Byron Sharp co-hosted an advertising conference with Professor Yoram (Jerry) Wind from The Wharton School in the US in December 2008.
+The conference explored the 'digital revolution' within advertising and how advertising may work in the future.
+The event was attended by over 100 senior advertising professionals and led to a special edition of the Journal of Advertising Research which was released in June 2009.
 The Institute is collaborating with The Wharton School's 'Future of Advertising' project and the Advertising Research Foundation in 2012 for a follow-up to the 2008 conference which will feature research on multi-media orchestrated advertising.